 Moral Sociopathy: He'll torture and murder innocent people, but, he refuses to give info to the authorities on his boss.

-The Only One I Trust: Both Mr Pink and Joe Cabot single him out as being most definitely not an undercover cop, albeit for different reasons (Pink because Blonde's too psycho, Joe because Blonde has previously demonstrated his Undying Loyalty).
+The Only One I Trust: Both Mr Pink and Joe Cabot single him out as being most definitely not an undercover cop, albeit for different reasons (Pink because Blonde's too much of a psycho to be an undercover cop, Joe because Blonde has previously demonstrated his Undying Loyalty).

 The Sociopath: He's the least sympathetic member of the gang for this reason.